 I started with our entry area.
 I found an old floral painting (with a spring flair) at a thrift store for a few dollars.
 The painting had good bones, great colors, but was in a dark brown frame.

 To lighten and brighten it up, I brushed on a layer of acrylic white paint.
 Once it dried completely, I sanded and roughed up the raised areas.
 Instead of hanging it, I propped it up against the wall for a more casual look and feel.
+There are different ways to achieve this feel, without breaking the bank, for example, a friend of mine even told me about somewhere similar to Bumblejax where she could get ideas on different type of wall art might be a fit for her home.

 The antique blue bottle came from a yard sale a few years ago.
 It was purchased for the color!
 I love the color!
 It is perfect for spring accents around the house.
 If you cannot find one that is just right for you, you can always use acrylic paint to make your own.